cvat-ai/cvat/site/content/en/docs/manual/basics/3d-object-annotation-basics.md

 To adjust the size precisely, you need to edit the cuboid on the projections.
 In each projection you can:

-Move the object in the projection plane - to do this, hover over the object, press the left mouse button and move the object
+Move the object in the projection plane - to do this, hover over the object, press the left mouse button and move the object.

   ![](/images/gif027_carla_town3.gif)

-Move one of the four points - you can change the size of the cuboid by dragging the points in the projection
+Move one of the four points - you can change the size of the cuboid by dragging the points in the projection.

   ![](/images/gif028_carla_town3.gif)